michaelhsj/TextFlow/deployment/terraform/README.md

    terraform init
    ```

-2. Create a `terraform.tfvars` file with your project ID:
+2. Export the project ID as an environment variable before planning or applying:
    ```
-   project_id = "your-gcp-project-id"
+   export TF_VAR_project_id="your-gcp-project-id"
    ```

-   Optionally override `region`, `zone`, or `react_port` if you need values other than the defaults.

-   The compute instance automatically pulls the image at
-   `REGION-docker.pkg.dev/PROJECT/textflow-react/dev:tag`.
-Push a container
-   image to that path after the repository is created and the VM will pick it
-   up on the next pull attempt.

 3. Apply the Terraform configuration:
    ```
    terraform apply
    ```

 4. The IP address of the instance will be output after the apply is complete.

-5. To destroy the infrastructure:
+To see it without applying, run:
    ```
-   terraform destroy
+   terraform show
    ```